obverter/obverter-web/_posts/2022-07-23-going-for-distance.md

 ---

-[^1]: I still can't settle on a nickname for my development environment.
-[^2]: Flat meaning he's standing on a flat plane in a three-dimensional space.
-He's not suddenly two-dimensional.
 [^3]: Intentional Balls were phased out of the game a few years ago[^4] — ostensibly to <span style="font-family:Comic Sans MS">**sPeEd uP tHe GaMe**</span>.
 But this doesn't change much about Max.

 ---